Thelukepet/course/background/hadoop.md

 You can exchange files in three different ways:

-1. Use `docker cp` to copy files into the container.
+1. Use `docker cp` to copy files between a container and the local filesystem.

 2. Use `scp` to copy files via `lilo` (the FNWI LInux LOgin server); your homedir in the terminal room is also mounted through NFS on `lilo`.